Kentucky General Assembly: Senate committees

+House of Representatives committees

 Legislative Research Commission

 The Kentucky General Assembly is served by a 16-member nonpartisan agency called the Legislative Research Commission (LRC).
 Created in 1948, the LRC provides the General Assembly with staff and research support including committee staffing, bill drafting, oversight of the state budget and educational reform, production of educational materials, maintenance of a reference library and Internet site, and the preparation and printing of research reports, informational bulletins and a legislative newspaper.
 It is led by the elected leadership of the Democratic and Republican parties in both the Kentucky House of Representatives and the Kentucky Senate, while the agency is run on a day-to-day basis by a Director.